 - Gluten-free pasta – There are various options for pasta noodles, so I added a section of alternative GF noodle options below.

 - Evaporated milk – Since the water content has been removed, evaporated milk really adds a velvety taste.
-(Same trick used in creamy Chicken Dumpling Soup and Gluten-Free Potato Soup) Substitute with whole milk, half and half, heavy cream, a preferred dairy-free milk or omit entirely for a more traditional old-fashioned soup.
+(Same trick used in my thick and creamy gluten-free potato soup) Substitute with whole milk, half and half, heavy cream, a preferred dairy-free milk or omit entirely for a more traditional old-fashioned soup.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)